mCaptcha/cli/README.md

 OPTIONS:
     -d, --difficulty <INTEGER>    Difficulty factor
-    -s, --secret <STRING>         Secret over which PoW should be computed
+    -p, --phrase <STRING>         Phrase over which PoW should be computed -s, --salt <STRING>           Salt with which PoW should be computed
 ```